LisaReich/Desktop_Tic-Tac-Toe/README.md

 ## Dependencies
 - Java Swing
 ## Running the project
-To launch the service compile the file:
+To run the service from CMD:
-Desktop_Tic-Tac-Toe/task/src/tictactoe/ApplicationRunner.java
+   1. Open CMD and go to .\Desktop_Tic-Tac-Toe
+   2. Launch gradle (the wrapper is already included in the project package): .\Desktop_Tic-Tac-Toe gradlew run
+   3. Now you may play the game :)
 ## Game Process
 - To start the game you may either click on ```Start``` button, or choose the game mode in the ```Menu```;
 - To change player type you may either click on ```Human/Robot``` buttons (the left and the right ones), or choose the game mode in the ```Menu```;